How selling gold from Bishop's Castle by post works

 Bishop's Castle and the wider part of Shropshire around it use the Royal Mail SY postcode area.
 Sent by Special Delivery, a parcel normally reaches our address the next working morning.

-A typical parcel is a small mixed collection rather than a single piece.
+A parcel holding a small mixed collection is handled no differently from one holding a single piece.
 Each item is logged on arrival, XRF-assayed for purity and weighed separately, so nothing is averaged out and nothing is valued by guesswork.

 Ask the counter clerk for the receipt and keep it safe.
 Its thirteen-character tracking reference is what you would quote to Royal Mail, and a quick phone photo of it covers you until we email to say the parcel is here.